 Please note: Priority is given to smaller and mid-size localities who tend to have fewer resources.
-Human capital, funding, knowledge, and tools are all necessary to develop equitable organizations and communities, which is why the Equity Clinic helps advance this important work free of charge.
+Human capital, funding, knowledge, and tools are all necessary to develop equitable organizations and communities, which is why the Equity Clinic operates on a sliding scale.

-The Equity Clinic meets twice a month: one session features a guest speaker and the other is a work session that builds off the speaker session.
-Sessions include movies, readings, presentations by subject matter experts, and lots of robust discussion.
+The Equity Clinic meets twice a month (6 sessions total).
+Sessions include movies, readings, and lots of robust discussion.

-There will be homework assignments in between meetings and participants are required to complete an equity assessment project in order to receive credit for the clinic.
+There will be asynchronous assignments in between meetings, and participants are required to complete an equity project in order to receive credit for the clinic.
 Please note that attendance in a minimum of 75% of meetings is required.

 Unit 1: Foundations

-- Diversity, Equity, and Inclusion definition and application
+- Diversity, Equity, and Inclusion in local government

-- The role of local government in diversity, equity, and inclusion
+- Considering structures and the role of local government in diversity, equity, and inclusion

 Unit 2: Tools for Change